scottz64/fabric-v0.6-release-criteria/performance/README.md

 * **Mix**: each invoke is followed by a query on every thread.
 This parameter is valid only the transMode is set to Mix.

   * mixFreq: frequency in ms for the transaction rate.
 This value should be set based on the characteristics of the chaincode to avoid the failure of the immediate query.

+* **Constant**: the transactions are sent at the specified rate.
+This parameter is valid only the constMode is set to Constant.

+  * constFreq: frequency in ms for the transaction rate.

 * **TCertBatchSize**: TCert batch size, default is 200